• Menu

 Unlike Puerto Escondido, Oaxaca where a colectivo is most often a pick-up truck with a buzzer in back, here on the swanky Riviera Maya, they are air-conditioned, relatively new mini-vans, complete with seat belts.

-Not only are they comfortable but they are cheap.
-Our ride (one-way) cost just 70 pesos (under $4 USD) for 2 people.
-(Prices subject to change so ask before you get in the van).
+Not only are they comfortable but they’re cheap.
+Our ride (one-way) cost just 100 pesos (under $5 USD) for 2 people from Playa del Carmen.

-Hop a colectivo to travel from Playa del Carmen to Tulum and points between
+Hop a colectivo to travel from Playa del Carmen to Tulum and points between.
+(Credit: Michele Peterson)

 How to pronounce Xpu-ha?
 The pronunciation of Xpu-ha is pronounced shpoo-ha (shouting “poo-pa” from the back of a crowded van is likely one of the most embarrassing things you could ever do ).